MateuszBurak/Public-homepage/README.md

 Something that I've found on my own, stranding from the course a little bit, was using *const* and *querySelectorAll* to grab every HTML element with the class **section** instead of taking the first one and adding the dark theme only to one section.

 Other than that, it's a pretty simple code.
+It uses ES6+ features.

 ```javascript
 let  buttonTheme  =  document.querySelector(".js-buttonTheme");